Canelo Álvarez vs. Amir Khan

-Canelo Álvarez vs. Amir Khan, was a professional boxing fight which took place on May 7, 2016, and was contested for the WBC, The Ring magazine and lineal middleweight titles.
+Canelo Álvarez vs. Amir Khan was a professional boxing match contested on May 7, 2016, for the WBC, The Ring magazine and lineal championship.
 It was the first major sporting event to be held at the T-Mobile Arena in Las Vegas.
+The fight was won by Álvarez, who scored a sixth-round knockout of Khan to retain his titles.

+Background

-The fight was Canelo Álvarez's first defense as the WBC and The Ring middleweight champion, and Amir Khan's first fight at middleweight after moving up two weight divisions from welterweight.
+This fight was Canelo Álvarez's first defense as the WBC and The Ring middleweight champion, and Amir Khan's first fight at middleweight after moving up two weight divisions from welterweight.
 A catchweight of 155 lb was in effect, at which Álvarez had fought for his previous four fights.
-The fight was won by Álvarez, who scored a sixth-round knockout of Khan to retain his titles.

-Broadcast

-The bout was on HBO PPV in the US, and on BoxNation in the UK.
-It was also shown by Fathom Events at nearly 200 select movie theaters across the United States.
-In Mexico, the fight was aired on TV Azteca.
-In Mexico and Latin America, the fight was aired on the Space channel.